jennamkdavis/teaching_demo/README.md

 # Hunter Teaching Demo
 This repository contains materials related to my teaching demo at Hunter College.
 In this repo, you'll find the following files:

-- teaching_demo
+- `teaching_demo.ipynb`: File containing the code for the teaching demo
-- edgemere_public_comments: a sample of public comments received at town halls.
+- `edgemere_comments.csv`: the data file containing some of the public comments received about the Resilient Edgemere Plan